joar7160-byte/azure-network-isolation-storage-lab/README.md

 ## Decisions & Significance

-- **Right-sized subnets instead of default-sized ones.** Each subnet was sized at /27 (32 addresses) rather than a much larger default block, matching the actual number of resources expected in this environment instead of over-allocating address space.

 - **A Private Endpoint over a Service Endpoint.** A Service Endpoint keeps traffic on Azure's private backbone, but the storage account still has a public IP behind it.
 A Private Endpoint goes further, giving the storage account an actual private IP inside the VNet, which is what fully removes it from the public internet.
 This project uses a Private Endpoint specifically because the requirement was true isolation, not just a faster private route.

 - **RDP denied explicitly, not just caught by the catch-all rule.** The deny-all rule at priority 200 would have blocked RDP anyway, but adding a named rule that explicitly denies port 3389 makes the security intent visible in the rule table itself, rather than leaving a reader to infer it from a generic catch-all.

-- **LRS over GRS for this environment.** Since this is a lab rather than a production deployment protecting live customer data, LRS was chosen to minimize cost.
-A production version of this same architecture protecting real business data would more likely justify GRS or RA-GRS for regional redundancy.

 - **ARM templates captured via Template Specs rather than raw JSON files.** Exporting a template proves the configuration can be captured as code, but storing it as a Template Spec turns it into a reusable, versioned Azure resource that can be redeployed on demand, closer to how a team would actually manage infrastructure as code rather than passing JSON files around manually.